ietf-tapswg/draft-ietf-taps-transport-security/draft-pauly-transport-security.md

 MOBIKE is a Mobility and Multihoming extension to IKEv2 that allows a set of Security Associations to migrate over different addresses and interfaces {{RFC4555}}.

-When UDP is not available or well-supported on a network, IKEv2 may be encapsulated in TCP [tcp-encaps].
+When UDP is not available or well-supported on a network, IKEv2 may be encapsulated in TCP {{I-D.ietf-ipsecme-tcp-encaps}}.

 #### ESP